antoineauger/iqas-platform/README.md

 ## Performance evaluation and benchmarking

+All experiments have been done on a Mac Pro (2013) with 3.7 GHz Quad-Core Intel Xeon E5 processor and 32 Go RAM (DDR3).

+2 different configurations have been used:
+1. The `initial_config` has been used to perform overhead evaluation (end-to-end delay and iQAS delay).
+2. The `high_throughput_config` has been used to benchmark maximum throughputs that the iQAS platform could achieve for both observation ingestion and observation delivery.

+All configuration files can be found in `$IQAS_DIR/src/test` if you want to re-run these benchmarks.

+#### iQAS overhead evaluation

+TODO

+#### iQAS throughput evaluation

 TODO

 ## QoO Pipelines

 A custom QoO Pipeline must extends `AbstracPipeline` class and implements the `IPipeline` interface (see below).
 For more information about QoO Pipelines and see a development walk-through, please visit the Github project [iqas-pipelines](https://github.com/antoineauger/iqas-pipelines).

 ```java
 import static fr.isae.iqas.model.request.Operator.NONE;